larsvilhuber/self-checking-reproducibility/90-multi-software.md

 ### Calling other software from Stata

-This can then be used, for instance, to call `R` and `python` from a Stata program:
+The path information can then be used, for instance, to call `R` and `python` from a Stata program:

 :::::{tab-set}